chandanyad/android-album-demo/README.md

 Module Driven Development approach (MDD) Approach -
     I had tried to used the MDD approach using the MVP architecture.
 I tried to split the Model role into further parts.
-Album is the module which I had implemented as you can see in the below picture.

 My modules have 5 parts –

 1. UI – Activity and Fragments (contains only UI, no brainer logic)